casus/minterpy/docs/developers/contrib-doc/contrib-doc-guidelines/rest-based-doc/cross-ref.rst

 Before an API element can be cross-referenced, its documentation must be available in the :doc:`/api/index`.

-Refer to the to the table for some usages and examples.
+Refer to the to the table below for some usages and examples.

 =========  ==================  =========================================  =====================================
 Element    Role                Example                                    Rendered as